-As of 05/22/20 at 2 pm, the Licking County Health Department is reporting 182 positive test results for novel coronavirus (COVID-19) in Licking County, in addition, 18 patients are classified as a probable* COVID-19 cases.
-Of this data, 101 individuals are classified as recovered**.
-There are 9 reported COVID-19 deaths*** in Licking County.
-Ages of COVID-19 deaths are 81, 69, 68, 91, 76, 59, 73, 63, 82, and 84.
-Scroll to the chart below for the age ranges of the confirmed/probable. * Being classified as "probable" means a patient is diagnosed with COVID upon meeting a set of illness criteria without a test. **Being classified as “Recovered” means an individual has been fever-free for at least three days, showing no other symptoms, and has received official documentation from LCHD stating they have cleared their isolation and symptom resolution. *** Definitive cause of death can take weeks to determine.
+As of 08/11/20, the Licking County Health Department is reporting 1,232 cumulative positive test results for novel coronavirus (COVID-19) within Licking County boundaries, in addition, 87 patients are classified as a probable* COVID-19 cases.
+Of this data, there are 5 active hospitalizations and 573 individuals classified as recovered**.
+There are 51 reported COVID-19 deaths*** in Licking County.
+The average age of all COVID-19 deaths in Licking County is 79.7 and ranges from 59-98.* Being classified as "probable" means a patient is diagnosed with COVID upon meeting a set of illness criteria without a test. **Being classified as “Recovered” means an individual has been fever-free for at least three days, showing no other symptoms, and has received official documentation from LCHD stating they have cleared their isolation and symptom resolution. *** Definitive cause of death can take weeks to determine.
 Data displayed illustrates current status.

 LCHD COVID-19 response:

 We have been working with the Ohio Department of Health, local health care providers, first responders, emergency management agency, schools, local officials, and many other groups to provide guidance and planning assistance to prepare for and respond to COVID-19’s impact on our community.
 We are doing contact tracing, coordinating testing, and issuing quarantine and other orders when needed.